 In any case, it's the restaurant balance sheet that you're going to be checking more often than the profit and loss statement.
 It can help you balance your expenses, liabilities, and profits, and put you on the path to long-term success.

-Find a Staffing Balance With Qwick
+Find a staffing balance with Qwick

 With a restaurant balance sheet template to go by, it's easy to keep track of your operations and plan for the future.
 But did you know that it's also just as easy to find qualified talent to work shifts at your restaurant?
-With Qwick, you no longer ever need to worry about filling shifts or being understaffed.
+With Qwick, you no longer need to worry about filling shifts or being understaffed.
 And, with that restaurant balance sheet template filled out, Qwick can help you quickly pay those workers and keep tabs on outlays.